2019 LSU vs. Alabama football game: Game summary

 The game was scheduled for kickoff at 2:30 p.m.
 CST, though this was pushed back to 2:42 p.m.
 ESPN broadcast their pre-game show College GameDay live from Alabama's campus in Tuscaloosa, Alabama, where a sell-out crowd of 101,821 were in attendance at Bryant–Denny Stadium.
+ESPN-owned SEC Network's pregame show SEC Nation also broadcast live from Tuscaloosa.
 Among those in attendance were President Donald Trump and First Lady Melania Trump, who watched the game from a luxury box with other Republican politicians.
 The Million Dollar Band performed a halftime show tribute to the United States Armed Forces, as the game took place over Veterans Day weekend.
 The game was broadcast nationwide on CBS as part of SEC on CBS.
-The broadcast team consisted of Brad Nessler as the play-by-play commentator, Gary Danielson as the color commentator, and Jamie Erdahl as the sideline reporter.
+The broadcast team consisted of Brad Nessler as the play-by-play commentator, Gary Danielson as the color commentator, Jamie Erdahl as the sideline reporter, and Gene Steratore as the rules analyst (contributing from CBS's New York studios).
+CBS's pregame show, led by host Adam Zucker with analysts Rick Neuheisel and Brian Jones, also broadcast live from Tuscaloosa.
 The broadcast averaged a 9.7 Nielsen rating, making it the highest-rated regular season game since the 2011 LSU vs. Alabama game.
 The broadcast averaged 16.64 million viewers, reaching a 15-minute average peak of 20.61 million.
 John McDaid served as the game's referee.